-- Avoided Emissions: the estimated environmental benefits of companies that enable system-or economy-wide reductions in carbon emissions; - High Salaries: the estimated societal benefit of paying staff above local living wages (for regions in which they operate).
-Assigned in proportion to the surplus companies are paying employees compared to the average living wage; - Innovation: the estimated societal benefits arising from the investment in Research and Development (R&D).
-Assigned based on the unitary benefit of R&D spend, or estimated based on company patent applications; - Medicine: the estimated societal benefits arising from the additional social value the sale of such products and services exhibits of the wider economy.
-Assigned in proportion to the company's involvement in the healthcare value chain and proportion of company market share to global sub-sector revenue; and
+Avoided Emissions: the estimated environmental benefits of companies that enable system-or economy-wide reductions in carbon emissions;

+- Connectivity: the estimated societal benefits from companies' that enable or support the connection of communities through telecommunication services;

+- High Salaries: the estimated societal benefit of paying staff above local living wages (for regions in which they operate).
+Assigned in proportion to the surplus companies are paying employees compared to the average living wage;

+- Innovation: the estimated societal benefits arising from the investment in Research and Development (R&D).
+Assigned based on the unitary benefit of R&D spend, or estimated based on company patent applications; and

-- Training: the estimated societal benefit associated with a more highly skilled workforce, both to the company and society.
-Assigned based on company spending on employee training.
+- Water Access: the estimated societal benefits associated with the benefits to human health from the provision of clean drinking water.
+Assigned in proportion to company market share of global revenue.